OTonGitHub/Algoscript/README.md

 - then just run using `clear && node src/build/file` from the build folder.

 *note: just keep one shell running for the build process, the other to run node*

+## TODO
+- add in-file support for testing and running code, compile and run tests.